ChaoticBrave/VagrantStoryRandomizer/README.md

 	- Edited the Enemy Drops and Chest options so that players must fight Minotaur.
 Players will always be given Bronze, Iron and Silver keys in that order.
 	- Fixed a bug where enemies can be randomized to have an additional texture layer.
 RIP Ice Wolf.
 You died an incomplete death...
 	- Added a progress bar.
 	- A cleanup is enforced after the randomization is done.
+ 	- A better screen size detection algorithm.

 ## To Do
 * Make a more stable enemy model randomizer.